filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 ```

 ### F3GetManifest
-F3GetGetManifest returns the current manifest being used for F3
+F3GetManifest returns the current manifest being used for F3 operations.

 Perms: read